Sequential Design for the Efficient Estimation of Offshore Structure Failure Probability: Acknowledgments

 \section{Acknowledgments}

-The work was completed while Matthew Speers was part of the EPSRC funded STOR-i centre for doctoral training (grant no. EP/S022252/1), with part-funding from the ARC TIDE Industrial Transformational Research Hub at the University of Western Australia.
-The authors wish to acknowledge the support of colleagues at the University of Western Australia and Shell.
+The work was completed while Matthew Speers was part of the EPSRC funded STOR-i centre for doctoral training (grant no. EP/S022252/1), with part-funding from the ARC TIDE Industrial Transformational Research Hub at the University of Western Australia. {The authors wish to acknowledge the support of Jana Orszaghova and Paul Taylor at the University of Western Australia, and David Randell at Shell.}